beamylabs/beamylabs-start/README.md

 `http://192.0.2.42:8080/`.
 If you are connected to a hosted WLAN Access Point like `beamy-cafe42`, the address should be `http://192.168.4.1:8080/`.

+> BEWARE: if you change your your interface setting you must do [STOP](#stop)/[START](#start)

 ## Stop

+Point your webbrowser to the hosting machine http://hosting-ip:8080/ example http://192.168.4.1:8080/

 ```bash
 SIGNALBROKER_IP=$(scripts/resolve-ip.sh eth0) docker-compose -f docker-compose-full-system.yml down